Todaime/popcorn-dataset/README.md

 If you have any questions, please contact cedric.lopez@emvista.com

 # TODO
+- [ ] Add the synthetic texts
-- Upload code to train and evaluate the unified model
+- [ ] Upload code to train and evaluate the unified model
-- Complete the benchmark section with paper results
+- [ ] Complete the benchmark section with paper results
-- Add the prompt template used to generate synthetic texts
+- [ ] Add the prompt template used to generate synthetic texts